-ADAM is Hannah Dinsdale, Helen Wilson, Millie Laing-Tate and Alastair Kwan; four RCA Sculpture students who have been based in a vacated office at Number 10 Adam Street off the Strand, since September 2020.
+is Hannah Dinsdale, Helen Wilson, Millie Laing-Tate and Alastair Kwan; four RCA Sculpture students who have been based in a vacated office at Number 10 Adam Street off the Strand, since September 2020.
 ADAM came about through a collective desire to promote an artistic community during the pandemic, when the streets of London were empty and the studios at the RCA were closed.

-ADAM Publication
+ADAM the Publication 2021

 We built this book to chronicle our time as a collective, bringing together our collective experiences over the past nine months; a souvenir of ADAM.
 The publication is a collection of essays, ghost stories, board games, artist interviews and image archive, recounted from each artist’s perspective.
 It marks a pivotal moment in the lives of four emerging artists, arts education and London’s artistic community, during a time of great social and economic change.